backupbrew/switchbrew/Applet Manager services.md

 | 26  | \[4.0.0+\] AcquireCallerAppletCaptureSharedBuffer                                        |
 | 27  | \[4.0.0+\] ReleaseCallerAppletCaptureSharedBuffer                                        |
 | 28  | \[6.0.0+\] TakeScreenShotOfOwnLayerEx                                                    |

+## GetLastForegroundCaptureImage

+Takes a type-0x6 output buffer.

+Stubbed, just returns an error.

+## UpdateLastForegroundCaptureImage

+Takes an input u8 bool, no output.

+The input bool is ignored.

 ### AcquireLastApplicationCaptureBuffer